Skip to main content

 stats

-Again, because your index is integrated with an embedding model, you provide the query as text and Pinecone converts the text to a dense vector automatically.
+Search the dense index for ten records most semantically similar to the query Famous historical structures and monuments.
+Because the index is integrated with an embedding model, provide the query as text; Pinecone converts it to a dense vector automatically.

 def print_results(search_results):